programminghistorian/ph-submissions/lessons/intro-to-ar-development.md

 ## Extending the Tutorial

-You should now have a fairly good grasp of how the Unity game engine can be used to create simple augmented reality applications.
+You should now have a fairly good grasp of how the Unity game engine can be used to create a simple augmented reality application.
 In future tutorials, we will cover more advanced topics that will provide you with the necessary technical skills to create more robust mobile AR applications with dynamic user-interfaces, interactive overlays, and much more.